-4 Do you have eyes of flesh?
+&lt;sup>4 Do you have eyes of flesh?
 Do vou see as humans see?

-5 Are your days like the days of mortals, or your years like human years,
+&lt;sup>5 Are your days like the days of mortals, or your years like human years, although you know that I am not guilty, and there is no one to deliver out of your hand?"
+(NRSV)

-6 that you seek out my iniquity and search for my sin,
+&lt;sup>6 that you seek out my iniquity and search for my sin,